walmart exchange policy

 Refunds hit your original method in up to 10 business days if no exact swap works

-On the other hand, if your item is within the exchange window and you just want a different size or color, a warranty claim is not the right route.
-That is where the exchange process makes more sense.
+If your item is within the exchange window and you just want a different size or color, a warranty claim is the wrong route.
+For what the plans cover, what they exclude, and how to file, see our Walmart Warranty Guide.

-Benefits and Limits of the Policy
+Pros and Cons of the Exchange Policy

 Benefits